 - Garnish with the lemon twist.

-If you were to switch the proportions of the two ingredients and use 2 parts Dubonnet to 1 part gin, you would have a cocktail called the Queen Mother.
-It is another tribute to the Royal Family.
+If you were to switch the proportions of the two ingredients and use 1 1/2 ounces Dubonnet to 3/4 ounce gin, you would have a cocktail called the Queen Mother.
+It is another tribute to the royal family.

 How Strong Is the Dubonnet Cocktail?